The UEA Statement of Health and Safety Policy is available at http://intranet.uea.ac.uk/uss/safetypolicy The policy consists of 3 parts –

 MED Health and Safety Officer

-The School Health and Safety Co-ordinator is Catherine Butcher, assisted by Helen Sayer.
+The School Health and Safety Co-ordinator is the School Manager, assisted by Helen Sayer.
 In BCRE, Jasmine Waters.

 Shortly after joining MED, all members must undertake Display Screen Equipment User Training.
 This will mostly provide important information regarding workstation safety and will enable you to complete your own Workstation Self-Assessment Questionnaire, which must be returned to the Faculty Manager.